She's bullied me several times: Mercy Aigbe finally speaks on fight with Larritt

 Mercy revealed that she has been verbally abused by Laritt who decided to take it a step further by physically assaulting her at the party that went viral.

-She continued by saying that for reasons best known to Larritt, she doesn't hesitate to slander her online tp the point of making videos and posts on social meia.
+She continued by saying that for reasons best known to Larritt, she doesn't hesitate to slander her online to the point of making videos and posts on social meia.

 Mercy added that she has tried to find out what the issue is but the businesswoman chose to ignore her even though they are acquaintances and they patronize each other's business.